sartaj/transient/readme.md

 - **📲 Installable:** Can install as an app on mobile and desktop devices.
 - **😶‍🌫️ Fully private:** Works only offline and saves data on device.

-## Tech - Bundle-less, Package management-less, Browser-native Architecture built on Web Standards
+## Tech - Bundle-less, Package management-less, Web Standards Architecture

 Part of my goal here is to see how far I can push a pure web project to have great features with no server, bundler, package management, etc.